Pratt-Stanton Manor Fund

 How to Apply

+As a general rule, The Pratt-Stanton Manor Fund does not fund the ongoing operational expenses of an established not-for-profit organization.
 The Pratt-Stanton Manor Fund accepts only electronic application submissions through the Foundation’s online portal.
 The Greater New Orleans Foundation’s technology partner, Foundant, has created a brief tutorial for applicants that may be viewed here.
 It is highly recommended that all applicants review this video before beginning a new application in order to better understand the electronic submission process.
 Proposals that are not submitted electronically may not be considered.

 When to Apply